Gerard van Caloen: Bishop

 Caloen was made bishop of the mission district of Rio Branco with the titular of Phocea.
 He received episcopal consecration on April 28, 1906, in Maredsous and returned to Brazil in July.
 Besides the mission at Rio Branco, the monks had charge of the church at Alto Boa Vista, and extended pastoral care to the naval base on the Ilha das Cobras, as well as the garrison, prison, and hospital.
 They also supervised a primary, secondary, and night school for adults.
-By a Decree of the Sacred Congregation of the Consistory, 15 August 1907, Santa Maria de Monserrato was erected into an territorial abbey.
+By a Decree of the Sacred Congregation of the Consistory, 15 August 1907, Santa Maria de Monserrato was erected into a territorial abbey.
 The same Decree separated the District of Rio Branco from the Diocese of Amazones and subjected it to the jurisdiction of the Abbot of Santa Maria de Monserrato.
 On September 6, 1908, Caloen was elected Archabbot of the Brazilian Congregation.
 He resided at Rio de Janeiro.

 After the outbreak of World War I, he resigned from all offices in March 1915, but remained Vicar General of the Apostolic Administrator Laurentius Zeller in the Rio Branco mission area.
 In August 1919 he returned to Europe permanently for health reasons.
 At the arrival of Dom Gérard van Caloen in Brazil 1895, the Congregation counted no more than eleven monks.
 At his departure they were 261.

 He lived for a brief time at the abbey of St. Andrew, and was to some extent involved in the canonical erection of the Congregation of the Annunciation in 1920.
 Unable to tolerate the weather of his homeland, he was compelled to retire to a more pleasant climate in the south of France.
 He spent the last years of his life in Cap d'Antibes, southern France, writing.
 He died there in 1932, and was buried at St. Andrew's.